KabbAmine/vullScreen.vim/README.md

-# VullScreen, <small>Full-screen mode for Vim</small>
+# VullScreen, <small>Fullscreen mode for Vim</small>

 ![Version badge](https://img.shields.io/badge/version-0.6-blue.svg?style=flat-square "Badge for version")

 ## Vull..what?

-Nothing fancy here (Except the strange name), **vullScreen** is a small vim plugin that allows you to toggle Vim in full-screen mode on GNU/Linux.
+Nothing fancy here (Except the strange name), **vullScreen** is a small vim plugin that allows you to toggle Vim in fullscreen mode on GNU/Linux.

-I'm talking about a real full-screen mode, no menu and no toolbars as shown in the following gif.
+I'm talking about a real fullscreen mode, no menu and no toolbars as shown in the following gif.

 ![vullScreen in action](.img/vullScreen.gif)